The Paradox of Power: Why Speed is the Enemy of Precision

 - Microsecond Response: The electronic system can detect this spike and cut power in milliseconds—far faster than a mechanical spring can release.

-- Consistency: Unlike a mechanical spring that wears out over time, electronic sensing remains calibrated, ensuring that every screw is driven to the exact same specification.
+- Consistency: Electronic sensing remains calibrated over time, ensuring that every screw is driven to the same specification.

 This approach is aligned with the principles of ISO 9001 Quality Management, which emphasizes the importance of repeatable processes in manufacturing and repair.